b-wang/aicv-paper-notes/notes/cvpr2020_pose.md

 * [Cascaded Deep Monocular 3D Human Pose Estimation With Evolutionary Training Data](http://openaccess.thecvf.com/content_CVPR_2020/html/Li_Cascaded_Deep_Monocular_3D_Human_Pose_Estimation_With_Evolutionary_Training_CVPR_2020_paper.html)
   * Key idea: a novel data augmentation method, based on kinematic tree, two random options are performed: crossover and mutation.
+  * Discussed with the author during live Q&A session.
+  * Q: Asked question how image feature is synthesized if a joint is randomly mutated or crossover.
+A: they focus on the augmentation for the method, there is a lifting network (2D kpts -> 3D kpts).
+In this case, just need to simulate corresponding 2D and 3D joints.
+  * Q: How's the improvement?
+A: they show after applying the augmentation, single image-based method can supass the temporal based method (within certain range of using training data).
+  * Q: How to extend this augmentation strategy to video method?
+A: random mutation is hard, as randomly change one joint at one frame, we have to change the neighboring frames to make the sequence smooth and natural.
+Crossover is easier, kind of just mirroring the whole sequence.
+  * Q: How to extend this method to synthesize both skeleton and image, like using GAN?
+A: GAN needs a lot of data, and the produced images are not good enough maybe.
+Maybe using CG human model to render on image and then using GAN to do a style transfer to make it more realistic.

 * [Attention Mechanism Exploits Temporal Contexts: Real-Time 3D Human Pose Reconstruction](http://openaccess.thecvf.com/content_CVPR_2020/html/Liu_Attention_Mechanism_Exploits_Temporal_Contexts_Real-Time_3D_Human_Pose_Reconstruction_CVPR_2020_paper.html)